4 Dangerous Assumptions That Are Making Us Miss Out on a Whole Bunch of Money

 What are you going to do about it, though?
 Sometimes it’s just easier to accept the fact and move on.

-But there’s a bank that makes overdrafting — and the annoying fees associated with it — disappear.
+But there’s a mobile banking app that makes overdrafting — and the annoying fees associated with it — disappear.
 It’s called Chime, and it could save you an average of $250 a year on overdraft fees.

 As long as you get a monthly deposit of at least $500, Chime will spot you up to $100 when you spend a little too much on your debit card.
 It’s a nice safety net, and you’ll just pay them back when your next deposit comes in.